arjitkathuria/protractor_cucumber/README.md

 tags: "@loginLogoutTestCase"

+* Added capability for parallel execution in chrome and safari

 Also created different scripts under package.json for all type of test cases.

 * Almost each and every step defination is generic so it can used for multiple scenario.